stefanoborini/book-the-software-company/02-on-agile-development.md

 incrementally in batches of work called Sprints (lasting from two to four weeks each), feature by feature, via the interaction of three entities:

-1. The Product Owner (PO), who is a single person acting as a proxy for the customer.
-The PO is responsible for the vision of the product, the priorities of the features, and the general translation of user requirements in a "language" developers can understand.
+1. The Product Owner (PO), a single person acting as a proxy for the customer.
+The PO is responsible for the direction of the product, the priorities of the features, and the general translation of user requirements in a "language" developers can understand.
    In other words, the PO is the person that developers need to inquire directly and without hindrance for questions about the features.